 - Compatible with different devices.

-These super comfortable headphones from CozyPhones are cuter than cute.
+These super comfortable headphones from CozyPhones are cuter than cute — and comfortable too.

-The whole design revolves around an adjustable headband made from fleece.
+The whole design revolves around an adjustable animal-themed headband made from fleece.
 These have built-in ultra-thin speakers around the ears, transforming them into headphones.
-You can quickly remove them and then wash the headband in the washer.
+You can quickly remove them to wash the headband in the washer.

-Although these are cute, and probably some of my absolute favorites on this list, they are a bit warm.
-They’re probably not suitable for summer, unless you’re near an AC unit.
+Although these are cute and probably some of our favorites on this list, they are a bit warm to use in hotter months.
+They’re probably not suitable for summer unless you’re near an AC unit.